Gotta Get Away (The Offspring song)

-"Gotta Get Away" is a song by American rock band The Offspring.
+"Gotta Get Away" is a song by American rock band the Offspring.
 It is the fourth track and third single from their breakthrough album, Smash (1994).
-The song was a modest hit in several countries, but peaked at No. 6 on Billboard's Modern Rock charts.
+The song was a modest hit in several countries and peaked at No. 6 on the US Billboard Modern Rock Tracks chart.
 "Gotta Get Away" was inspired by an early track, "Cogs", written while the band was still named Manic Subsidal.
 Although the song was a big hit, it did not reach the heights nor achieve the popularity, success, airplay, or sales of the album's previous singles "Come Out and Play" and "Self Esteem".

-The song had two single covers.
-The first, the cover for the CD single, depicts a skeleton in the same style as the previous singles from Smash - "Come Out And Play" and "Self Esteem".
-The second, the cover for the 7" vinyl, shows the actor from the video standing outside the coliseum, his eyes covered by the song title.

-The song also appears as the same numbered track on their Greatest Hits (2005).
+The song has two single covers.
+The first, the cover for the CD single, depicts a skeleton in the same style as the previous singles from Smash: "Come Out and Play" and "Self Esteem".
+The second, the cover for the 7-inch vinyl, shows the actor from the video standing outside the coliseum, his eyes covered by the song title.
+The song also appears as the same numbered track on the Offpsring's Greatest Hits (2005).

+Composition

+Gotta Get Away is described as a punk rock, alternative rock and grunge song.

 Content

 The lyrics refer to the pressure that lead singer Dexter Holland was under to finish the album on time.
+He told Rolling Stone: